 #1 Less Lazy, More Active

-I was the opposite before baby came into my life.
-I slept for long duration and was very particular about my sleep.
+I was the opposite before the baby came into my life.
+I slept for a long duration and was very particular about my sleep.
 After all, who doesn’t love sleeping?
-But after I became a mother my focus shifted to baby’s sleep and healthy routine.
+But after I became a mother, my focus shifted to the baby’s sleep and healthy routine.

 #2 Critical Thinking